-Golden Bristlenose Plecostomus (Ancistrus sp) Fish Species Profile & Care Guide
+Golden Bristlenose Plecostomus (Ancistrus sp) Species Profile & Care Guide

 Golden Bristlenose plecos are peaceful and unlike other species in this genus are mostly undemanding as long as they have well-oxygenated water and plenty of cover decor.
 These Plecos get along with most other peaceful community fish.
 However, it is advisable not to keep them in a tank with fish of similar size and shape as they become territorial, and try to avoid slow-moving high-sided fish as these Plecos may acquire a taste for their slime coats.